 Not only do we want our children to be readers but we are also passionate about instilling a love of reading in each and every one of our children.
 This is modelled by the teachers during daily ‘drop and read’ sessions, where teachers read a book to the children for enjoyment and engage the children in book talk linked to what has been read.
 Children at Brierley are exposed to a wide range of quality texts, genres and authors with regular opportunities to read throughout the curriculum.

-All of our classrooms feature bright, stimulating and inviting books corners for children to sit and read in and we regularly invest in high quality texts for the children.
+All of our classrooms feature bright, stimulating and inviting book corners for children to sit and read in and we regularly invest in high quality texts for the children.
 In our book corners you will often find children’s recommendations and reviews of their favourite books.
-We have also recently launched our author focus strategy where we have strategically planned to ensure that by the time children leave us in year 6 they have read many books by significant authors.
+We also have our author focus strategy where we have strategically planned to ensure that by the time children leave us in year 6 they have read many books by significant authors.
 Our class authors are as follows: Julia Donaldson (EYFS), Alan Ahlberg (Year 1), Mini Grey (Year 2/3), Neil Gaiman (Year 4/5) and Philip Pullman (Year 6).
-Every year we partake in World Book Day, everyone, including staff, come to school dressed as their favourite book character for the day.
+Every year we partake in World Book Day, where everyone, including staff, come to school dressed as their favourite book character for the day.
 We also invite visitors linked to reading where possible and have links with our local library who either visit us in school or host classes at the library.

 We send home levelled books for children across the school to ensure that children are reading books which they can read independently with good fluency, automaticity and comprehension.
 Our phonics books are levelled in line with our school SSP (Little Wandle Letters and Sounds) and consist of sounds which the children have been taught.
 Alongside these, children are also provided with 'share books' which are designed to be shared and enjoyed with adult support.
 Our reading books are levelled by colour and, once completed, the children become free readers.
 Children’s reading is monitored regularly by the staff and we encourage the children and parents to communicate using their reading diary so that in partnership we can help parents to help their child at home.
-We hold a Reading Workshop for parents each year, here we are able to teach parents and carers how we teach phonics and reading at Brierley.
-We offer advice and provide free quality reading books for them to share at home with their child.
+We hold phonics and reading workshops for parents throughout the year, here we are able to share with parents and carers how we teach phonics and reading at Brierley.

 Please do not hesitate to contact your child’s teacher should you have any questions or queries.